|

 articles.
 Suppression is normal and expected.
 The beneficial purpose of

-suppression is the "triage" of unacceptable science articles.
-Since there
+suppression is triage: the rejection of unacceptable science articles.

-are plenty of other journals besides the big names, (such as "Nature" and
+Since there are plenty of other journals besides big-name Nature and

-of quality, or to prevent obvious troublemakers from wasting our time.
+to set minimum quality standards, or to prevent obvious troublemakers from

 Inappropriate suppression exists as well.
 One common example is the well

-known backroom politics, where governmental/industrial leaders try to
+known backroom politics, e.g. governmental/industrial leaders try to

 prevent whistleblower-scientists from publicizing embarrassing mistakes